Kong/docs.konghq.com/app/enterprise/0.35-x/deployment/installation/centos.md

 To complete this guide you will need:

-- A CentOS 7 system with root equivalent access.
+- A CentOS 6 or 7 system with root equivalent access.
 - The ability to SSH to the system.